top of page

 • Regardless of other requirements, it is best to hold a 1 hour dissertation prospectus defense, and then later, a meeting with your entire committee to discuss your first chapter.
 Both of these meetings will help you get off on a good start and ensure that all committee members are on the same page.

 • Scheduling defense: Once you have a defense date determined, please send a microsoft outlook email calendar invitation to everyone on the committee so that we all have the same date and time on our calendars.
 Be sure to schedule everything well in advance, and avoid scheduling summer defenses, or having faculty sign forms in the summer, when faculty may be out of town.
 Send everyone the final, defense draft of the dissertation, three weeks ahead, as one document with continuous pagination, page numbers, notes, and the bibliography.
+Do not revise the dissertation after you have sent this defense-ready, final version!

-Past Graduate Courses:
+Past Graduate Seminars and Courses:

-Fall 2022: English 690: Introduction to Graduate Studies (16235)
+Fall 2022 + 2023: English 690: Introduction to Graduate Studies (16235)

 Spring 2022: ENG 607 (33666) Graduate Seminar: